 The ADS-B In receive function is typically collocated with the TCAS function, since both require the reception of 1090 MHz signals.
 There are typically one or two ADS-B In systems onboard, but only one ADS-B In receiver is operational at any given time (the other is a hot spare).

+Military Systems

+Communication, Navigation, and Surveillance (CNS) systems that specifically support military-specific functions (e.g., Tactical Air Navigation (TACAN) and Interrogate Friend or Foe (IFF)) are not addressed within this document.
+However, note that some military aircraft are derived from commercial aircraft platforms.
+Therefore, when designing the system integration of the distributed radio architecture, consideration should be given where the commercial CNS functions may integrate with the military-specific CNS functions.
+For example, when designing the RF suppression network between commercial L-band systems (e.g., DME, ATC Transponder, and TCAS/ACAS), consideration should also be given for RF suppression interfaces to TACAN and IFF systems.

 SYSTEM REQUIREMENTS